The BIRTHFIT Prenatal Program

 We believe women should work out while they are pregnant.
 In fact, it is the most important time in your life to stay physically fit and nourish your body.
 Unfortunately in our society, there are a lot of misconceptions in regards to pregnancy, especially fitness.
 A lot of the information out there is outdated, with little factual knowledge.

 This program consists of four sessions per week for 37 weeks (weeks 5 through 42 of pregnancy).

-Most women join us just as soon as they found out they are pregnant or sometime in that first trimester.
+Most women join us just as soon as they find out they are pregnant or sometime in that first trimester.
 This could be anywhere from week 5 to week 12.
 Each session includes Warm Up, Strength, Conditioning, and Accessory Work.
 Content is accompanied by BIRTHFIT videos, explaining and demonstrating points of performance along the way.
-You will also find a bunch of extra goodies to keep your mind, body and spirit growing and preparing for birth along with your body.
+You will also find a bunch of extra goodies to keep your mind, body, and spirit growing and preparing for birth along with your body.

-After you have read the session content, watched the videos, and performed the exercises, don't forget to post your experiences, thoughts, frustrations and encouragements in the comments below the training content to connect with our community and other new mamas on the same journey.
+After you have read the session content, watched the videos, and performed the exercises, don't forget to post your experiences, thoughts, frustrations, and encouragements in the comments to connect with our community and other new mamas on the same journey.

 Let's Discuss Pain

 - Functional Progression 1 x 10 each side